ghopping/Springboard_Capstone_1/README.md

-# Traffic Accidents in New York City - A linear Regression Study
+# Traffic Accidents in New York City - A Linear Regression Study
 Springboard Capstone Project 1